Little Bear's Adventure's

-No. No snow here in Texas.
+No. There's no snow here in Texas.
 But this picture (sent in a surprise email to Beth on Christmas) was taken in Lansing, NY by the Lacko family...the special family I mentioned in my last post.
 Wow!
 This is where I could be living!
 But a year and a half ago the Lackos found me in a parking lot.
 Then they found a note about a "Missing Bear" and they were kind enough to mail me home to Texas.

 Bears on a Snowy Bow!